Ireland Travel Guide

 The Guinness storehouse has in excess of 1.5 million visitors per year, and everyone gets a free pint of Guinness!!!
 This super cool tourist site is full of information about Arthur Guinness, and the 9000-year lease on the storehouse building, the making of Guinness and the development of the Guinness company over the years that built it up to the powerhouse it is today.

 The storehouse has a Guinness gift shop and a few bars on site.
-To make it even better these bars in the storehouse are full of nice beers, for you to try some different types of Guinness craft varieties.
+To make it even better these bars in the storehouse are full of cool retro beers, for you to try some different types of Guinness craft varieties.
 You can get a good Irish meal in the storehouse including some Guinness bread which is delicious.

 Then after a good feed, you can tour the building and head up to the Gravity Bar at the end of the tour to have a free creamy pint of the black stuff and stare out the glass windows at Dublin’s skyline, its great craic!!!